-Our computations of AAM and torques were based on $2^{\circ} \times 2^{\circ}$ surface pressure, zonal momentum flux, and zonal wind speed data from daily and monthly values from the European Center for Medium-range Weather Forecast (ECMWF) ERA Interim model Dee et al. (2011) spanning 1979-2017.
+Our computations of AAM and torques were based on $2^{\circ} \times 2^{\circ}$ surface pressure, zonal momentum flux, and zonal wind speed data from daily and monthly values from the European Center for Medium-range Weather Forecast (ECMWF) ERA

+15 Interim model Dee et al. (2011) spanning 1979-2017.
 Wind speeds were taken at 17 pressure levels between 10 and 1000 hPa.
+For computation of the mountain torque, we used the model orography.
 The longitudinal gradients of the pressure field were computed with a five-point stencil.